masnick/combine/README.md

 Who?
 ----

-Made by [Max Masnick] of [Cassava Labs, LLC] for himself and other like-minded consultants.
+Made by [Max Masnick] for himself and other like-minded consultants.
 Anyone with basic command line skills can set up Combine for themselves.

 Why?